Isle Royale Queen III History

 A New Direction

 The Queen III stayed in Copper Harbor until 2004 when Mr. Kilpela decided to replace it with a larger vessel.
 The Queen III then spent the next several years as a ferry boat carrying passengers between Menominee, Michigan, and Wisconsin’s Door Peninsula on Lake Michigan.
 In 2010 new ownership of the Queen III occurred who then refurbished the cabins and added steel truss support for the upper deck to allow passengers to be carried topside.
 The Queen III spent three years cruising the 'Big Lake' Superior out of Marquette operating as Marquette Harbor Cruises.
 Since 2015 the Queen III has been used for the very popular Sip n' Sail Cruises off of Mackinac Island.
-The Isle Royale Queen III is now owned by partners Veronica Dobrowolski, Co-Owner and CEO of Arnold Freight Company and Andrew and Nicole Doud, owners of Doud's Market and Little Luxuries retail stores.
+The Isle Royale Queen III was then owned by partners Veronica Dobrowolski, Co-Owner and CEO of Arnold Freight Company and Andrew and Nicole Doud, owners of Doud's Market and Little Luxuries retail stores.
+Sip N' Sail Cruises was then purchased by the Hoffmann Family of Companies in 2024 and operations are still managed locally.

 Robin E History